Your garden is a living breathing system that needs to take in fresh air and expel waste air and heat.

 CO2 monitors will continually measure the CO2 in the area and open the regulator when levels drop below the preset amount.
 Monitors typically also come with photocells to make sure CO2 is never dispensed during the night cycle.

 Want to learn more?
-Check out our definitive guide to using CO2 in the grow room!
+Check out our definitive guide on using CO2 in the grow room!

 Controlling odors in your grow room